shadowing-french

 And speaking of reviews, each audiobook’s product page on Audible lets you see ratings from other customers.
 Specifically, you can see how your fellow Francophone listeners liked the performance of the narrator, and get an idea of how easy a given audiobook might be to shadow.
 Is the narration clear and understandable?
 Their comments will let you know if the narrator races through like Alain Prost or suffers from a bad case of the mumbles.

 When you’re ready to start reading the original text while you shadow, simply search for the matching e-book, paperback or hardback version on Amazon’s main site.
-You can even typically find the English-language version to help you better understand what you’re hearing in French.
+You can also find the English version to help you better understand what you’re hearing in French.

-So don’t be shy—stand up straight, put one foot in front of the other, and confidently ease on down the road to fluency with these stunningly good shadowing French resources.
+So don’t be shy—stand up straight, put one foot in front of the other and confidently walk on the road to fluency with these stunningly good shadowing French resources.

 Enter your e-mail address to get your free PDF!